 - Toss out the really nasty ‘foods’ like soy, corn, peanuts, seed oils, artificial sweeteners, gluten and grains.

 - Avoid alcohol and coffee – at least for a while – Akkermansia is fussy that way

 - Akkermansia does love fatty seafood like salmon, sardines, mackerel and clams

 - Take a good, I repeat GOOD, high-quality probiotic, not only for Akkermansia growth, but for the health of your urogenital tract, respiratory tract and entire ecosystem

 - Consider taking Glutamine – an excellent way to rebuild and maintain digestive health and support digestion

 - Support your stomach acid if you have too little – either HCL, lemon water or a tablespoon of apple cider vinegar in water before each meal to see if your symptoms improve

 - Consider taking Cranverry – it encourages Akkermansia

 - Exercise but don’t overdo it

 - Relax and de-stress!
-Your gut is your ‘second brain’ and can take on the stress of everyday life so fast – throwing your microbiome out of balance, which may make you feel depressed, anxious or tired, create memory problems or brain fog.
+Your gut is your ‘second brain’ and can take on the stress of everyday life so fast.
+This then throws your microbiome out of balance.
+Which may make you feel depressed, anxious or tired, create memory problems or brain fog.